 - If you contract the COVID-19 virus, please inform the KKBA through our website contact page.
 The club will pass this information on to an appropriate health official and the Canadian Kendo Federation (CKF) to ensure safety for all participants.

 - Anyone over the age of 65 years or someone who has any underlying health condition that puts you at risk must carefully decide if returning to practice before all restrictions have been lifted in Alberta is in their best interests.
-The CKF is recommending that these groups of people do not return to physical practices until all health restrictions have been lifted in their respective communities or cities.
+The CKF is recommending that these groups of people do not return to physical practices until all health restrictions have been lifted in their respective cities and communities.

-- If a student feels unsafe at any time during practice, they always reserve the right to stop and leave the dojo floor, as long as they make their absence known to the instructor.
+- If a student feels unsafe at any time during practice, they always reserve the right to stop, notify the leading instructor, and leave the dojo floor.

 Screening for Symptoms

-- If any person arriving at a practice shows symptoms of COVID-19 (including: fever and/or chills; dry coughing; difficulty breathing; headaches; muscle or joint pain; vomiting or diarrhea; excessive tiredness; or a loss of smell or taste), they will be asked by the instructor to refrain from practice and directed to leave the facility.
+- If any person arriving at a practice shows symptoms of COVID-19 (including: fever and/or chills; dry coughing; difficulty breathing; headaches; muscle or joint pain; vomiting or diarrhea; excessive tiredness; or a loss of smell or taste), they will be asked to refrain from practice and directed to leave the building premises.

-- Students are asked to arrive already changed into their uniform (keikogi and hakama) and depart the facility while wearing it too.
+- Students may arrive already changed into their uniform (keikogi and hakama) and depart the facility while wearing it too.
 Your gear should be laundered and folded once you return home.

 - All members are expected to keep their equipment cleaned and maintained.
 For those with bogu armour, this means disinfecting their bogu with alcohol solutions (minimum 60%) after every practice.
 After wiping down your bogu you can also leave it out in the sun for an hour or two to ensure it is aired out.
 You should also wipe down your shinai or bokken as well.

-- Students are not permitted to share their equipment with each other at any time.
+- Students are advised not to share their equipment with each other at any time.
 This extends to objects such as equipment bags, water bottles, or other sports-related items.

-- The use of face masks is required at all times inside and outside the facility.
+- The use of face masks is optional.
 If you are practicing in bogu armor, you must also have a plastic face shield attached to your men.
 These are available from the club upon request.